longhorn/longhorn/enhancements/20260824-data-engine-ip-family.md

 characterized as IPv4-only: Go `net.Listen("tcp", ...)` may accept both
 families on supported Linux configurations.

-### Kubernetes Service policy

-`service.ipFamilyPolicy` accepts exactly `""`, `SingleStack`, `PreferDualStack`,
-and `RequireDualStack`.
-Empty omits `spec.ipFamilyPolicy`, retaining Kubernetes' default `SingleStack`.
-Non-empty values are rendered on:

-- `longhorn-backend`;
-- `longhorn-frontend`;
-- conditional OpenShift `longhorn-ui`;
-- admission webhook; and
-- recovery backend Services.
+### Share Manager data-plane Services

-Dynamic Share Manager selector and headless Services always use `PreferDualStack`, with Kubernetes single-stack fallback.
+Dynamic Share Manager selector and headless Services continue to use `PreferDualStack`, with Kubernetes single-stack fallback.
 Existing objects are updated in place, preserving their Service UID and existing primary ClusterIP when present.
 Generic `DataStore.CreateService` remains policy-agnostic for